 6. LIMIT THE NUMBER OF DAYS FOR YOUR VISIT

-Besides, there are plenty of other fantastic things to do in Orlando besides theme parks!
+Besides, there are plenty of other fantastic free things to do in Orlando besides theme parks!

 7. STICK TO ONE PARK PER DAY

 Disney World has a park hopper option that lets you visit multiple parks in one day.
 It’s really handy for people who want to see things in multiple parks but have a limited amount of days.